learnk8s/learnk8s.io/src/terraform-aws/content.md

 }
 ```

-As you can see, the above code adds two more kubeadm module blocks to the configuration.
+The main change consists in repeating the invocation of the kubeadm module.

-This results in the creation of two addtional clusters leaving you with three clusters in total.
+Now, the kubeadm module is invoked three times in total, which results in the creation of three clusters.

+The output value is also updated to show the node information for each of the three clusters.

-> Note that these additional clusters will be created in the same VPC as the initial cluster.
-However, if you wanted, you could create a dedicated VPC for each cluster by also repeating the network module block.
+> Note that the new clusters use the same VPC as the first cluster.
+If you wanted, you could create a dedicated VPC for each cluster by adding an invocation of the network submodule for each invocation of the kubeadm module.

-Since you added additional module blocks, you need to run `terraform init` again:
+Since you added module invocations, you need to run `terraform init` again:

 ```terminal|command=1|title=bash
 terraform init
 ```

-Now, you can run your updated configuration as usual:
+Now, you're ready to apply your updated configuration:

 ```terminal|command=1|title=bash
 terraform apply
 ```

-The execution plan that Terraform shows you should include the creation of two additional clusters (and the existing one is left unchaged).
+If you look at the execution plan Terraform presents to you, you should see that the resources corresponding to two clusters will be created.

+This means, that Terraform will create two new clustes while leaving the initial cluster unchanged.

-Confirm the prompt with `yes` to start the update.
+Confirm the prompt with `yes`.

-When the command completes, you should see a longer output that now includes the node details of all three clusters.
+_When the command completes, your three clusters should be up and running!_

-And you should now have a total of three kubeconfig files in your working directory:
+In your current working directory, you should now have three kubeconfig files, one for each cluster:

 ```terminal|command=1|title=bash
 ls *.conf